prasadkjose/Notes/Obsidian Vault/Learning Notes/Fundamentals of Artificial Intelligence.md

 2. ML - Algorithms to learn from past data and predict on new data
 	1. Identify trends
 	2. Types -
-		1. Supervised - Learning from labelled data
+		1. Supervised - Learning from labelled data-
 		2. Unsupervised -
 			1. No label & extracts trends from data
 			2. Grouping into clusters